 Who wants to be a mother in a world that glorifies values that do not include the hardships and complications of bearing children?
 It is difficult enough to be pregnant without worrying about bills, work and a host of other related problems.
 Becoming a mother is not a big public concern anymore.
 There is money for huge and costly sport facilities, but not enough places where unfortunate women can go and have their babies.
 There are millions of Dollars for ball handlers, but none for doctors and nurses who are qualified in delivery and care.
 There is praise and recognition for a person who kicks a ball into a net.
 Sport heroes fill a page of news.
 A woman giving birth to a baby, unless she is famous, receives no news coverage.
 Our society is just not conducive to motherhood.
 It is failing to grasp that without mothers there will be no society.
 When Mark Twain was asked what this world would be like without women, he replied “Scarce.”
 We have reached that brink of extinction.

 In Mary’s world, God played the major rule in motherhood.
-She believed with all her heart that she was obeying God and doing his will.
+She believed, with all her heart, that she was obeying God and doing his will.
 She had not asked for this baby nor did she find it in being promiscuous.
 But when it was trusted upon her, she accepted it as an act of God and as a fulfillment of His will.
 The life in her was God’s life and not hers to tamper with.
-Women today do not believe in the will of God.
-They act in their own interest and not even in the interest of the fruit of their womb.
+There are alot of women today do not believe in the Will of God.
+They act in their own interest and not even in the interest of the “fruit of their womb.”
 In fact, many regard it as a hindrance from what they prefer to do.
 They appear to wish that they were born with sex organs that could be turned off and on as they please.
 Without a higher power to guide them, they have become an end in themselves.
-That leads to the shocking conclusion that the fruit within her womb was an accident or a mistake.
+That leads to the shocking conclusion that the “fruit within her womb” was an accident and a mistake.

 Mary’s fruit in her womb was no accident and no mistake.
 She was convinced that God had put it there.
 It was God’s life and not hers that she was carrying.
 Our morally liberated women do not regard the fetus as life.
 They treat it as if it was some cankerous growth that belonged to some man with whom they had a brief encounter.
 They believe that if they do not want a baby then it was a mistake that can be corrected by abortive means.
 If that is not irrational then what is?
 Not every sexual encounter results in pregnancy, not even among married people.
 It is still a mystery why only one sperm in millions finds its way into the ovum and is allowed to join and become a living being.
 Until anyone comes up with a better answer, Mary’s belief that God put it there is still by far the best.

 Mary also believed that God had a special purpose for her child.
-He did not act at random when he picked her to become the mother of Jesus.
-She, and she alone would be suited for that child.
-She believed in her son’s purpose frown the day of conception and not from the time he graduated from college.
+God did not act at random when he picked Mary to become the mother of Jesus.
+She, and she alone, would be suited for that child.
+She believed in her Son’s purpose from the day of conception and not from the time he graduated from college.
 It is an awesome thought that God does have a purpose for every life and that He picks the mother that can make that life a reality and fill that purpose for which it was intended.
-To deny that life to enter the world is to interrupt God’s purpose for humanity and rob humanity of the contribution that life could have made.
+To deny that life to enter the world is to interrupt God’s Purpose for humanity and it robs humanity of the contribution that life could have made.
 It is inconceivable that women have taken it upon themselves to deny other human beings the right to live and fulfill their purpose.
 Each life is a link in a chain and one wonders how long that chain can hold humanity together if we continue to shorten it because we find some of the links burdensome and unnecessary?